urbanjost/M_framework/README.md

 If it is preferred one program tests multiple procedures the main disadvantage is that the complete test suite is always run.
-One of the uses of the unit_check_levels(:) array is to allow integer values to be passed at execution time that can be tested to provide conditional computation.
+One of the uses of the unit_check_flags(:) array is to allow integer values to be passed at execution time that can be tested to provide conditional computation.